Welcome to Row by Row

 LIMIT 3;Change LIMIT 3 to LIMIT 1 or swap DESC for ASC — worst case you get a SQL error, learn something, re-run.

-The roster you just queried — Eider, Duckbert, Pippin, Mira, and the Mallards/Pintails league they play in — shows up across every tutorial post.
+The roster you just queried — Eider, Duckbert, Pippin, Mira, and the Mallards/Pintails league they play in — shows up across the SQL tutorials that follow.

 What's coming

-First post is already live: Two Ducks, One Database — a hands-on tour of Quack, DuckDB's HTTP client-server protocol.
-Next up: a tour of DuckDB's friendlier SQL — GROUP BY ALL, SELECT * EXCLUDE, REPLACE, trailing commas, and the rest.
+Three posts are already live: Two Ducks, One Database — a hands-on tour of Quack, DuckDB's HTTP client-server protocol; Shaping the Roster — GROUP BY ALL, SELECT * EXCLUDE, ORDER BY ALL, and the rest of DuckDB's friendlier SQL; and Looking Through the WINDOW — OVER, frames, and ranking.

-After that, expect everything from the first WHERE clause you ever wrote to the corners DuckDB hides on purpose — window functions, recursive CTEs, ASOF joins, parquet straight from S3, and whatever else the language quietly does well.
+After that, expect the corners DuckDB hides on purpose — recursive CTEs, ASOF joins, parquet straight from S3, and whatever else the language quietly does well.

 All of it interactive.
 All of it fun.
 All of it ducks.